SridharJagannathan/drosSleepStages_SciAdvances2023/README.md

 * Python 3.6.x (for specific module versions refer to [requirements](https://github.com/SridharJagannathan/drosSleepStages_SciAdvances2023/blob/main/requirements.txt))

 ## Support
-* Please raise an issue incase you face any difficulty of extracting/utilising the dataset and I will try and get back to you in a few days.
+* Please raise an issue incase you face any difficulty of utilising the repo and I will try and get back to you in a few days.